Attending an Unemployment Insurance Hearing

 SCHEDULING CONFLICTS

 The hearing office will attempt to accommodate your scheduling requests but cannot promise a specific date and time for a hearing.
 If you are the appellant, include “unavailable” dates in your appeal letter.
-If you are the respondent, contact the hearing office with any scheduling conflicts immediately upon learning that a hearing has been/will be scheduled.
+If you are the respondent, contact the hearing office with any scheduling conflicts immediately upon learning that a hearing will be scheduled.
 If at all possible, please do not wait until the hearing is scheduled to notify the hearing office of conflicts.

 Postponements